 Kenya’s slum population is growing by almost 6 per cent each year.
 The situation in the capital, Nairobi, is typical of the challenges facing poor people throughout Kenya’s urban areas.
 Demand for land means that over half of Nairobi’s population is crammed onto just 1.5 per cent of the total land area.
 The threat of eviction places many people in constant fear of having their home destroyed.

 On the 26 October 2006, the inaugural Oasis Africa Australia fundraiser was held in Sydney - a cocktail evening of Entertainment, African Dance, Art, Fashion, Music and Charity Auction.
-The night was a roaring success, raising over AUD$150,000.
+The night was a roaring success.

 The combination of this event and subsequent fundraising efforts, has enabled Oasis Africa to focus on Secondary School & Vocational Scholarships for students in Kibera slum, and also to establish a partnership with a primary school in Soweto slum, Nairobi in 2013.
 A self-sustaining farming project was also established in 2013.

 We continue to invest in changing the lives of vulnerable children in Nairobi, Kenya.